impex-machina/trade_elasticities/README.md

 [![Dataset on HF](https://img.shields.io/badge/🤗%20Hugging%20Face-trade__elast__baci__hs92__v202601__hs4-yellow)](https://huggingface.co/datasets/impex-machina/trade_elast_baci_hs92_v202601_hs4)

-BACI HS92 v202601 trade elasticity estimates at the HS4 level with fixed sigma, estimated at the country and regional level.
+Three-stage heterogeneous σ and γ estimator adapted for BACI at the country level, HS4, estimated at the country and regional level.

+**Computation:** Scripts were run on AWS EC2 (`c7a.16xlarge`, us-east-1, 64 vCPUs, 128GB RAM).
+Full pipeline runtime is approximately 45 minutes on 62 cores.
+A 4-core machine is supported via serial fallback but expect 5–8 hours.
+Replicators will need to supply their own AMI (`[AMI-ID]`) and IAM role (`[IAM-ROLE]`).
+See the README in this folder for stage-level timing details and checkpoint/resume instructions.

 | File | Description | Download |
 |---|---|---|